Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Introduction

 \section{Introduction}

 Agents act increasingly autonomously in real-world scenarios, including safety-critical domains such as autonomous driving~\cite{grigorescu2020survey}.
-If one demands safety guarantees in such systems, they have to be formally verified~\cite{althoff2010reachability}.
+If one demands safety guarantees in such systems, the systems have to be formally verified~\cite{althoff2010reachability}.
 This necessitates a correct perception of the pose of the agent with respect to surrounding obstacles so that the agent can move safely within the environment by selecting only actions that adhere to the given safety specifications~\cite{garcia2015comprehensive}, and might iteratively refine its understanding as it moves through the environment~\cite{clarke2000counterexample}.

 Unfortunately, existing localization techniques~\cite{cadena2017past,placed2023survey} -- e.g., based on cameras and lidar sensors -- only provide a rough estimate of the current pose, which is insufficient for downstream tasks if formal safety is required.
-In addition, techniques using deep learning~\cite{chen2023deep} are susceptible to adversarial attacks~\cite{goodfellow2015explaining}.
-Moreover, external services, such as GPS, can be interfered with -- e.g., in geopolitically tense scenarios~\cite{pirayesh2022jamming,wu2024gps} -- making them not trustworthy.
+In addition, localization is often performed using deep learning~\cite{chen2023deep}, which is susceptible to adversarial attacks~\cite{goodfellow2015explaining}.
+This can lead to wrong predictions for noisy images and under poor weather conditions; however, such conditions need to be considered in real-world environments.
+Moreover, external services, such as GPS, can be interfered with -- e.g., in geopolitically tense scenarios~\cite{pirayesh2022jamming,wu2024gps} -- making them untrustworthy.

 We address this problem by presenting an approach to obtain certified pose estimates solely from images taken by an event-based camera~\cite{gallego2020event} and a well-known target geometry.
 Such a target geometry can be, e.g., the geometry of a stop sign or standardized runway markings on the ground (\cref{fig:motivation-planar-target}).
 Knowing the geometry, we aim to robustly detect the target in an image and return a certified pose estimation of the camera in relation to this target.
 We show that such a pure vision-based setting is already sufficient to obtain certified pose estimates.
+Our approach can also handle noisy images, typically obtaining a more conservative certified pose estimate depending on the amount of noise, making it also applicable in real-world settings.